prebid/Prebid.js/modules/adkernelBidAdapter.md

 # Description

 Connects to AdKernel whitelabel platform.
-Banner and video formats are supported.
+Banner, video and native formats are supported.

 # Test Parameters